Frequently Asked Questions

 The three different modes of Chet are the Path, Library, and Challenges.

-In the Path, Chet will guide you through curated learning paths.
-You can select your path using the drop-down menu located in the upper left-hand corner.
-We recommend beginner users select 'Getting Started' and intermediate users select 'Next Steps'.
-Most games in this mode allow you to answer questions at your own pace.
+In the Path, Chet will guide you through a learning path called Foundations.
 To move ahead in the path you will need to earn at least one star per game.
-If any part of the path feels too easy, you can skip ahead by playing the Checkpoints.
-Checkpoints have a time limit which requires you to answer questions accurately without going too slowly.
+If any part of the path feels too easy, you can skip units by passing one of the 'Jump Ahead' tests.

 In the Library you can work independently on a variety of topics like intervals, scales, and tunes.
 You will have around 60 or 90 seconds to answer as many questions as you can.